 General Lab Information

-- As seen on the schedule below, lab write-ups are due a relatively short time after lab is completed.
+- Lab write-ups are generally due during the next lab session after the experiment is completed..
 This means that you should tie up any calculations, conclusions and discussions quickly.
 It is best to tie them up in a time frame close to that of class time, as the tendency to forget makes it more difficult with time.

 Lab Notebook Comments: